-Dream American 2023
+Dream American 2024 application

-Pacific Chamber Orchestra is pleased to announce the second annual reading workshop for emerging composers of new works representing/emanating from/dedicated to an aspect of the cultural heritages and diversity that constitutes our American tapestry.
-Composers either be U.S. Citizens or have established themselves as being permanent U.S. residents.
+Pacific Chamber Orchestra is pleased to announce the fourth annual reading and performance workshop for emerging composers of new works representing/emanating from/dedicated to an aspect of the cultural heritages and diversity that constitutes our American tapestry.
+Dream American is open to composers who are U.S. Citizens, permanent U.S. residents or are establishing themselves as such and able to provide supporting documentation.
 BIPOC, ALANA, and LGBTQIA and all URG applicants are strongly encouraged to apply.
 PCO is committed to inclusiveness.
-Up to five composers will be selected to participate.

 Timeline:

-• Deadline for applications and score submissions: August 18, 2023 @ 11:59 PM
+• Deadline for applications and score submissions: August 25, 2024 @ 11:59 PM

-• Notification of winners (3 per workshop) September 1, 2022
+• Notification of winners September 1, 2024

 Opportunities and process once selected: